kubernetes/community/contributors/design-proposals/security.md

-A pod runs in a *security context* under a *service account* that is defined by an administrator or project administrator, and the *secrets* a pod has access to is limited by that *service account*.
+A pod runs in a *security context* under a *service account* that is defined by an administrator or project administrator, and the *secrets* a pod has access to is limited by that *service account* and additional constraints defined by the system.

 1. The API should authenticate and authorize user actions [authn and authz](access.md)
-2. All infrastructure components (kubelets, kube-proxies, controllers, scheduler) should have an infrastructure user that they can authenticate with and be authorized to perform only the functions they require against the API.
+2. All infrastructure components (kubelets, kube-proxies, controllers, scheduler) should have a (preferably unique) infrastructure user that they can authenticate with and be authorized to perform only the functions they require against the API.
+   1. It must be possible to run a cluster such that successive rings of security exist - the infrastructure should define clear layers that have successively lower levels of privilege / angles of attack.
+   2. It must be possible to self-host a set of components such as schedulers, controllers, API extensions, third party resources, ingress controllers, or network plugins in a way that does not compromise the layers of security of the system.
-3. Most infrastructure components should use the API as a way of exchanging data and changing the system, and only the API should have access to the underlying data store (etcd)
+3. All infrastructure components should use the API as a way of exchanging data and changing the system, and only the API server should have access to the underlying data store (etcd)
 4. When containers run on the cluster and need to talk to other containers or the API server, they should be identified and authorized clearly as an